-- 1 tbsp creamy peanut butter (preferably organic + good quality, it makes all the difference )
+- 1 tablespoon creamy peanut butter (preferably organic + good quality, it makes all the difference )

-- 3 tbsp fish sauce (I like "red boat" brand )
+- 3 tablespoon fish sauce (I like "red boat" brand )

-- 3 tbsp rice wine vinegar ((the seasoned one))
+- 3 tablespoon rice wine vinegar ((the seasoned one))

 - 12 oz pad thai rice noodles

 - 1 small zucchini (sliced into half moons)

 - 2 tablespoon oil (I used coconut oil)

 - Place a large pot of salted water on the stove and allow it to come to a rolling boil

 - While the water boils, whisk together your sauce ingredients: peanut butter, rice wine vinegar, maple syrup, fish sauce, and 4 tablespoon of water.
 Set aside.

 - Bring a large pan to a medium-high heat and add your 2 tablespoon of oil.
 Dry your chicken breasts really well and season with salt and pepper on both sides.
 Then add them to the pan and cook for 4 minutes per side, flipping in between.